 - The most obvious difference that we hope you will observe, is the way in which we treat each other.
-As the Mission Statement says, we strive for a community in which all students and staff are able to work together.
+We strive for a community in which all students and staff are valued and are able to work together.
 We are proud of the way in which students from other schools and overseas exchange students are welcomed and accepted into this community.

-- In form time, your tutors will lead reflections and allow time for prayer or meditation.
-These will be varied.
-For example, they may have a moral stance or may consider global issues and current affairs.
+- In form time, your tutors will lead prayer and allow time for reflection or meditation.
+These will follow the liturgical year and prayer themes that the main school follow.
+There will also be opportunity to take part in different forms of prayer.
 You will have opportunities to suggest ideas and lead these short sessions.

-- Once every two weeks, you will be expected to attend a General Religious Education lesson.
+- Every week, you will attend a General Religious Education lesson.
 These are led by our highly charismatic team of RE teachers and centre around discussion of topical Religious issues such as Genetic Engineering.
 This is a great opportunity for you to improve your communication skills and become more proficient in expressing your moral stance.

 - A Sixth Form Retreat is organised at the end of the Autumn Term.
 This is optional but is a wonderful chance to reflect on your personal life and beliefs in a comfortable and stress-free environment in the company of your peers and experienced youth workers.
 We are also holding a ‘Day with a Difference’ for Year 12 students in January.